shadikodehode/RestaurantMenu/README.md

 # Restaurant Menu

-A simple menu taking in an object, and rendering it as a card
+A simple menu taking in an object, and rendering it as a card using tailwindcss